ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 Because it's the most compact form of IPFS link, the CID is a good fit for storing directly on the blockchain.

 While it's tempting to save a few bytes on-chain by storing a CID in its binary form, doing so may cause problems with standard smart contract interfaces like [ERC-721][eip-721], whose `tokenURI` function returns a string URI value.
-By storing CIDs as strings to begin with, you can avoid an expensive on-chain conversion from binary to base 32.
+By storing CIDs as strings to begin with, you can avoid an expensive on-chain conversion from binary to an encoded string that can be used in a URI.

 ### IPFS URI